ChaoticCooties/voucher-manager/README.md

 npm run dev/build
 ```

+You may need to build your own `.babelrc` if you wish to modify the React app.
+Else skip the npm part.
 This builds the React frontend as well as sets up a watcher if you're using the dev option.

 In the voucherapp directory, you can set up a Django server by running